binge-plus/BINGE-INFRA/README.md

     - Storage Object Admin
     - IAM Service Account Admin
     - Project IAM Admin

 - ✅ The **JSON key** file for the service account.
 - ✅ **Terraform** installed locally (for local testing/debugging).
 - ✅ A **GitHub repository** to host your code and workflows.
 - ✅ The following **GitHub secrets** added to your repo:
-  - `GCP_CREDENTIALS` → Contents of your service account JSON
+  - `GCP_CREDENTIALS` → Contents of your service account JSON key file
   - `GCP_PROJECT_ID` → Your GCP project ID
   - `GCP_REGION` → Deployment region (e.g., `us-central1`)
   - `GCP_ZONE` → Deployment zone (e.g., `us-central1-a`)